vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

-# Prometheus Time Series Database migration
+# Prometheus Time Series Database Migration

+If you already have a running Kubernetes cluster and you are interestd on installing the Bitnami Kubernetes Production Runtime (BKPR) on it you may want to migrate the persisted data of your current services to the ones installed by BKPR.
+In this case, we will talk about the Prometheus Time Series Data Base (TSDB), which contains the metrics that Prometheus scrapped from your services.

-This article provides a set of guidelines to migrate the time series database (TSDB from now on) from an existing Prometheus deployment to the Bitnami Kubernetes Production Runtime one.
+This document describes the steps to migrate the TSDB from an existing Prometheus deployment to the one installed by BKPR.

+Furthermore, this process will not generate any downtime for your current Prometheus deployment, making it safe to be followed.

 ## Prerequisites

 The following prerequisites should be met before starting with the migration process:

-* You ave a healthy Kubernetes cluster running.
+* You have a healthy Kubernetes cluster running.
 * You have a Prometheus deployment that *matches the BKPR Prometheus version*, which can be obtained [here](https://github.com/bitnami/kube-prod-runtime#release-compatibility).

 This article will not cover the upgrade process of Prometheus itself.
 If you need to update your Prometheus deployment, check the [Prometheus docs](https://prometheus.io/docs/prometheus/latest/migration/)

 ## Overview

-This chapter provides an overview of the required steps to migrate the Prometheus TSDB from an already running deployment to the BKPR Prometheus one.
+This section provides an overview of the required steps to migrate the Prometheus TSDB from an already running deployment to the BKPR Prometheus one.

-This process is meant to provide a zero downtime migration to the new StatefulSet by having two Prometheus instances running at the same time.
+This process has been designed and tested to ensure the shortest possible downtime when migrating to the new StatefulSet by having two Prometheus instances running at the same time.
 These instances will be modified to include a sidecar container that will deploy an *rsync* client and server with access to the Prometheus data volume in order to move a Prometheus TSDB snapshot from one pod to another.

-As Prometheus doesn’t include yet a *flush* method to dump all the WAL file that is being written into a snapshot with a block format that doesn’t overlap time ranges (see [this issue](https://github.com/prometheus/tsdb/issues/346) for more context) it is necessary to sync with the Prometheus TSDB compact times, in order to ensure a minimal data loss (less than 5 minutes).
+As Prometheus doesn’t include yet a *flush* method to dump the WAL file that is being written into a snapshot with a block format that doesn’t overlap time ranges (see [this issue](https://github.com/prometheus/tsdb/issues/346) for more context) it is necessary to sync with the Prometheus TSDB compaction times, in order to ensure a minimal data loss (less than 5 minutes).

-These are the steps that will be made to accomplish this migration:
+These are the steps required to perform this migration:

-* Deploy rsync sidecar container (acting as the rsync server) in your current Prometheus deployment
+* Deploy an rsync server-side container (acting as the rsync server) in your current Prometheus deployment
-* Modify the `kubeprod-manifest.jsonnet` to add another sidecar rsync container (acting as a client)
+* Modify the `kubeprod-manifest.jsonnet` file to add another sidecar rsync container (acting as a client)
-* Sync with the compact times of the Prometheus database
+* Sync with the compaction times of the Prometheus database
 * Perform the snapshot and restore it in the new deployment
+* Check next TSDB compacts

-## Deploying the sidecar rsync server
+## Step 1: Deploy the sidecar rsync server-side container

-In order to access via rsync to the Prometheus TSDB snapshots, it will be necessary to deploy a rsync server with a minimal configuration to make it so.
+In order to access the Prometheus TSDB snapshots using *rsnyc*, it will be necessary to deploy an *rsync* server with a minimal configuration.

-This way, you can use the following jsonnet snippet to add that sidecar container:
+You can use the following Jsonnet snippet to add that sidecar container:

 ```jsonnet
 // target-add-rsync.jsonnet: add rsync sidecar container, exposing